datarobot/batch-scoring/BATCH_SCORING_EXECUTABLE_README.txt

-# These directions are for installing the datarobot_batch_scoring executable
+# To install we basically just need to get the executable onto the system PATH.

 # Linux / OSX users